ynejmidev/zen-nix-flake/README.md

 # zen-nix-flake
-A home-manager module for the Zen Browser.
+A home-manager module for the Zen Browser, using home manager's mkFirefoxModule.